vishipayyallore/speaker-series-2023/AzureOpenAI/2023May20_GettingStarted/README.md

 >    - Azure OpenAI Service models
 > 1. 30,000 foot view of Azure AI Studio
 >    - What is Azure AI Studio?
->    - Trying couple of Examples in Azure AI Studio
+>    - Trying couple of Built-in Completion Examples in Azure AI Studio
-> 1. Hands-on with FarGate/ECD using `Razor Web App` on AWS Console
+> 1. Tokens Tokens Tokens and more Tokens
+> 1. Trying our own Completion Examples in Azure AI Studio
+> 1. Trying our own Completion Examples using Postman
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?